-Using Slide Masters in designing courses or projects is a great way to maintain a consistent look and feel to users.
+Using Slide Masters in designing courses or projects is a great way to maintain a consistent look and feel for users.
 Thanks to Slide Masters in ActivePresenter 8, you can easily create the default themes, colors, fonts, preset background styles, text, objects and determine the object placement in slides.
 So, let’s explore how amazing this feature is in today’s tutorial.

 What you will learn in this tutorial: